nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

 ## Setup

+When you want to have a test suite that verifies that your code continues to work as developers make changes, here's the quick list of things you need to

 1. Create `tests` directory in project.
+1. Create `tests/{resource_name}_tests.py` module for each resource.
+1. Write test classes in each test module.
 1. Create `tests/__init__.py` module.
 1. Import test classes into `__init__.py`.
 1. Run `python manage.py test tests -v 1` to execute all test classes.